dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/domain_vision_statement.md

 # Quizzes-Tutor - Domain Vision Statement

 The domain model of quizzes-tutor should provide an application for users to submit and answer questions grouped into quizzes, in the context of a course.
 Questions are organized by topics.
 A user's role (student, teacher or administrator) determines what kind of operations the user can do while logged in the system.
 A student is able to autonomously submit and answer questions, participate in discussions and tournaments and consult his statistics for self-assessment, thus promoting the student's engagement.
-The system however, isn't meant to fully replace theoretical or practical classes, but to support the flipped classroom model.
+The system however, isn't meant to fully replace theoretical or practical classes, but to support the flipped classroom model, aswell as the reuse of questions by the teaching body.

 >In the flipped classroom model, students study the topics beforehand, and these are discussed in class, with the questioning being of the initative of the student.